harpribot/representation-music/instructions.md

 Changes to be done before running an experiment
 ================================================
 - Global variables in the utils/network_utils/params.py and utils/training_utils/params.py file.
-Some of these can be set through command-line arguments.
+Few of these can be set through command-line arguments.
 - `task_ids` in main method in experiment.py
 - `expt_name` argument passed to the constructor of `Experiment` class: Read the documentation for its description
 - `model_class` argument to the constructor of the `Experiment` class: The model to be used for the experiment